isomerpages/moe-meridianpri/_about-meridian/School Information/Frequently Asked Questions.md

   </tr>
 	<tr>
     <td><p>4</p></td>
-    <td><p>Can my child bring mobile phone to school?</p></td>
+    <td><p>Can my child bring mobile phone or smart watches to school?</p></td>
-    <td><p style="font-size: 15px; text-align:justify;">At Meridian Primary, we believe firmly that students should develop holistically at this age, engaging in healthy online and offline activities.&nbsp; As such, students in Meridian Primary are not to bring their mobile phones to school.&nbsp; The purpose is to encourage them to interact with their friends and classmates&nbsp;face-to-face; to prevent them from being distracted by the devices; and to avoid inappropriate use of technology.</p></td>
+    <td><p style="font-size: 15px; text-align:justify;">We believe firmly that students should develop holistically at this age, engaging in healthy online and offline activities.
+As such, students are not to bring their mobile phones or smart watches to school.
+The purpose is to encourage them to interact with their friends and classmates face-to-face; to prevent them from being distracted by the devices; and to avoid inappropriate use of technology.
+Parents are required to write in to the school to ask for approval and approval is granted on a case-by-case basis.</p></td>
   </tr>
 	<tr>
     <td><p>5</p></td>
-    <td><p>Will there by make-up if my child is absent from any of the school assessments?</p></td>
+    <td><p>Will there be any make-up arrangements done if my child is absent from any of the school assessments?</p></td>
-    <td><p style="font-size: 15px; text-align:justify;">There will be no make-up assessments for students who are absent for the Holistic Assessment and Semestral Assessment.&nbsp; Please refer to the school’s policy and practice on assessment matters <a href="https://www.meridianpri.moe.edu.sg/communications/assessment-matters/school-policy-n-practice-on-assessment-matters/">here</a></p></td>
+    <td><p style="font-size: 15px; text-align:justify;">Students who are absent during the Weighted Assessment (WA) or End-of-Year Examination (EOY) will not be eligible for make-up assessments.
+This policy aligns with the school’s commitment to maintaining fairness and integrity in our assessment processes.
+For detailed information regarding the school assessment policy and guidelines, we kindly encourage you to review the school’s official policy document, available here. <a href="https://www.meridianpri.moe.edu.sg/communications/assessment-matters/school-policy-n-practice-on-assessment-matters/">here</a></p></td>
   </tr>
 		<tr>
     <td><p>6</p></td>